-The transition from the culture of war to a culture of peace has been taken up as a priority by UNESCO and it is already being promoted at many levels as we enter the twenty-first century.
-A culture of peace consists of the set of values, attitudes and behaviours that reflect and inspire social interaction and sharing, based on the principles of freedom, justice and democracy, tolerance and solidarity, that reject violence, endeavour to prevent conflicts by tackling their roots, that solve problems through dialogue and negotiation and that guarantee everyone the full exercise of all rights and the means to participate fully in the endogenous development of their society.
+The transition from the culture of war to a culture of peace has been taken up as a priority by the United Nations Educational, Scientific and Cultural Organization (UNESCO) and it is already being promoted at many levels as we enter the twenty-first century.
+A culture of peace consists of the set of values, attitudes and behaviours that reflect and inspire social interaction and sharing, based on the principles of freedom, justice and democracy, tolerance and solidarity; that reject violence and endeavour to prevent conflicts by tackling their roots; that solve problems through dialogue and negotiation; and that guarantee to everyone the full exercise of all rights and the means to participate fully in the endogenous development of their society.

-Rather than intervening in violent conflicts after they have erupted and then engaging in post-conflict peace-building, it is more humane and more efficient to prevent such violence in the first place by addressing its roots - this is the essence of a culture of peace approach.
-At the level of the state, this approach emphasizes good governance based upon justice, democratic participation and the broad inclusion of people in the process of development.
+Rather than intervening in violent conflicts after they have erupted and then engaging in post-conflict peace-building, it is more humane and more efficient to prevent such violence in the first place by addressing its roots; this is the essence of a culture of peace approach.
+At the level of the State, this approach emphasizes good governance based upon justice, democratic participation and the broad inclusion of people in the process of development.

-The challenge of promoting a culture of peace is so broad and far-reaching that it can only be accomplished if it becomes a priority for the entire United Nations system.
+The challenge of promoting a culture of peace is so broad and far-reaching that it can only be accomplished if it becomes a matter of priority for the entire United Nations system.
 While education, in its broadest sense, is the leading modality for action, to be successful, it must be associated with social justice and sustainable human development.
-The United Nations is already making major contributions in this regard, as exemplified by the results and follow-up of its recent world conferences, including those which addressed human rights at the Vienna Conference, sustainable human development at the Rio and Copenhagen Conferences, and women's equality at the Beijing Conference.
+The United Nations is already making major contributions in this regard, as exemplified by the results of and follow-up to recent world conferences, including those which addressed human rights, sustainable human development and women's equality.

 It is proposed that the promotion of a culture of peace provide a common task which can foster an atmosphere of true equality and unity among the Member States of the United Nations.
-It focuses on the fundamental values for which the United Nations was created and for which it has laboured and on the translation of these values into attitudes and behaviours at all levels of society.
+It focuses on the fundamental values for which the United Nations was created and for which it has laboured, and on the translation of these values into attitudes and behaviours at all levels of society.
 Unlike many other challenges facing the world today, it is one in which every nation, large or small, is equally rich in the contributions it can make.
 Similarly, the attainment of a culture of peace will benefit every nation and its people without diminishing any other.
 It is an important means to implement globally the human right to peace.

-Therefore, it is appropriate that the General Assembly, in resolution 51/101 has requested not only a report on UNESCO activities, but also the elements for a draft provisional declaration and programme of action on a culture of peace.
+Therefore, it is appropriate that the General Assembly, by resolution 51/101 of 12 December 1996, requested not only a report on UNESCO activities, but also elements for a draft provisional declaration and programme of action on a culture of peace.

-The report briefly describes the UNESCO activities carried out under its Transdisciplinary project 'Towards a culture of peace'.
+The present report briefly describes the activities carried out by UNESCO under its transdisciplinary project, "Towards a culture of peace".
 Emphasis is placed upon education, including non-formal and informal as well as formal education, and the basic principles of education for peace and human rights.
-Attention is given first to activities carried out at global level and then to activities carried out at national level, especially in post-conflict situations, where they are co-ordinated with the peace-building efforts of the United Nations.
+Attention is given first to activities carried out at the global level and then to activities carried out at the national level, especially in post-conflict situations, where they are coordinated with the peace-building efforts of the United Nations.